Last updated - October 18, 2022

 Compliance to GDPR

-If you are selling to customers in the European Union, you need to be compliant to GDPR.
-These regulations are applicable when you collect personal information of your customers in any manner.
-Proper understanding of how your site and payment gateway handle customer information is important in this regard.
-If you are sending any information of customers to a third party payment processor, you need to disclose it to your customers.
+If you are selling to customers in the European Union, you need to be compliant with GDPR.
+These regulations are applicable when you collect the personal information of your customers in any manner.
+A proper understanding of how your site and payment gateway handles customer information is important in this regard.
+If you are sending any information about customers to a third-party payment processor, you need to disclose it to your customers.